AmyJoT/SWEngG3VideoPlayer/README.md

 SWEng video player library for JavaFX.
 Uses the mp4 file format.

 # Adding the library
-Place the files (except the main) in the JavaFX project src file.
+Place the files contained in the src directory (except the main) in your JavaFX project src directory.

 # Example usage
 There is example code on how to use the library in the `Main.java`.